aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/xlt-to-pdf/_index.md

 The following example demonstrates how to convert XLT to PDF in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLT into PDF.
+Follow the easy steps to convert XLT to PDF.
 Upload your XLT file, then simply save it as PDF file.
 For both XLT reading and PDF writing you can use fully qualified filenames.
 The output PDF content and formatting will be identical to the original XLT document.

 {{% /blocks/products/pf/agp/text %}}